hitchtest/hitch/docs/glossary/brittle_tests.rst

 Brittleness can lead to :doc:`test_failure_habituation` and :doc:`test_abandonment`.

-Solving brittleness in tests is a *hard* engineering problem. `Even Google can't seem to do it right. <http://googletesting.blogspot.ch/2015/04/just-say-no-to-more-end-to-end-tests.html>`_
+Solving brittleness in tests is a *hard* engineering problem. `Even Google has this problem. <http://googletesting.blogspot.ch/2015/04/just-say-no-to-more-end-to-end-tests.html>`_

 The following are real life examples of tests failures caused by brittle tests: